trevordevore/sql-yoga/README.md

 For an example of a Levure application that uses SQL Yoga check out the [sql-yoga-levure repository](https://github.com/trevordevore/sql-yoga-levure-app).

-The documentation can be found in the (repo wiki](https://github.com/trevordevore/sql-yoga/wiki).
+The documentation can be found in the [repo wiki](https://github.com/trevordevore/sql-yoga/wiki).
 That is where you will find instructions on getting started.